TAPPGuild/bitjws/README.md

 headers, payload = bitjws.multisig_validate_deserialize(data)
 ```

 The other parameters accepted by `multisig_sign_serialize` and `multisig_validate_deserialize` are the same as described for `sign_serialize` and `validate_deserialize`.
-The data returned and passed to the validate function are different, as the multisig functions use the format described as general JSON in the JWS spec.
+The data returned and passed to the validate function are different, as the multisig functions use the format described as general JSON serialization in the JWS spec.

 ##### Utilities and other functionality